MOST Bus: MOST25

-Some limitations restrict MOST25’s effective data transfer rate to about 10 kB/s.
-Because of the protocol overhead, the application can use only 11 of 32 bytes at segmented transfer and a MOST node can only use one third of the control channel bandwidth at any time.

 MOST50

 MOST50 doubles the bandwidth of a MOST25 system and increases the frame length to 1024 bits.
 The three established channels (control message channel, streaming data channel, packet data channel) of MOST25 remain the same, but the length of the control channel and the sectioning between the synchronous and asynchronous channels are flexible.
 Although MOST50 is specified to support both optical and electrical physical layers, the available MOST50 Intelligent Network Interface Controllers (INICs) only support electrical data transfer via a three copper conductor configuration; consisting of an Unshielded Twisted Pair (UTP) set and a single additional control line.
-The additional control line is connected to each MOST50 network device in a parallel "single shared bus" configuration.
+The additional control line is connected to each MOST50 network device in a parallel single shared bus configuration.
 Each MOST50 device would contain five copper wire connections in this configuration.
-Control line (for signals sent from the master) and two UTP sets (each containing D+ D-).
-One set is used for Data Input (out putted from the preceding device on the network ring) while the other is used for Data Output to the next device on the ring.
-As with its fibre counterparts, closing or completing the ring (termination at the originating device) is required for any and all network operation.
+Control line (for signals sent from the master) and two UTP sets (each containing D+ D−).
+One set is used for data input (outputted from the preceding device on the network ring), while the other is used for data output to the next device on the ring.
+As with its fiber counterparts, closing or completing the ring (termination at the originating device) is required for any and all network operation.

 MOST150

-MOST150 was introduced in October 2007 and provides a physical layer to implement Ethernet in automobiles.
-It increases the frame length up to 3072 bits, which is about 6 times the bandwidth of MOST25.
-It also integrates an Ethernet channel with adjustable bandwidth in addition to the three established channels (control message channel, streaming data channel, packet data channel) of the other grades of MOST.
+MOST150 was introduced in October 2007.
+It increases the frame length up to 3072 bits.
+It includes an Ethernet channel with adjustable bandwidth in addition to the three established channels (control message channel, streaming data channel, packet data channel) of the other grades of MOST.
 MOST150 also permits isochronous transfer on the synchronous channel.
-Although the transfer of synchronous data requires a frequency other than the one specified by the MOST frame rate, it is also possible with MOST150.

-MOST150’s advanced functions and enhanced bandwidth will enable a multiplex network infrastructure capable of transmitting all forms of infotainment data, including video, throughout an automobile.

 Physical layer

-The optical transmission layer has been widely used in automotive applications for a number of years.
-It uses plastic optical fibers (POF) with a core diameter of 1 mm as transmission medium, in combination with light emitting diodes (LEDs) in the red wavelength range as transmitters.
+MOST uses plastic optical fiber (POF) with a core diameter of 1 mm as transmission medium, in combination with light emitting diodes (LEDs) in the red wavelength range as transmitters.
 MOST25 only uses an optical physical layer.
 MOST50 and MOST150 support both optical and electrical physical layers.